The Investigation of Hydell

 The Investigation of Hydell is an adventure module published in 1982 for the Advanced Dungeons & Dragons fantasy role-playing game.

 Plot summary

 The Investigation of Hydell is an adventure in which the player characters investigate a slave trading organization.

 Publication history

 R-2 The Investigation of Hydell was written by Frank Mentzer, with a cover by Jim Holloway, and published by TSR/RPGA in 1982 as a 16-page booklet with an outer folder.
-The module was a limited edition, sold only to members of the RPGA.
-It was later rewritten, and collected with the other modules from the R-series in I12 Egg of the Phoenix.
+The module was a limited edition, and was only available for purchase to RPGA members.
+It was subsequently rewritten, and collected with the other modules from the R-series in I12 Egg of the Phoenix.